clach04/home-assistant-x10/README.md

 NOTE

   * `device` is the X10 controller device type. `mochad` or `cm17a` are the only valid options.
 If omitted defaults to `mochad`.
-      * `mochad` specific settings:
   * `filename` is the serial port device name, if omitted the device name is guessed.
+      * Windows: COM3
+      * Linux: /dev/ttyS0

-      * `cm17a` specific settings:
+  * `Mocad` specific settings:
-          * `host` and `port` is the mochad server address.
-If omitted defaults to localhost:1099
+          * `host` is the mochad server address.
+If ommited defaults to localhost.
+          * `port` port.
+If omitted defaults to 1099.
   * if a house number is omitted, the entire house is used.
 ON == all lamps on, OFF = all (lamp+switches) on
-  * `lights` is the same format that https://home-assistant.io/components/light.x10/ uses.
-Both `lights` and `switches` can be used or only one.

 HA should auto install dependencies but in case it does not issue: